-Our "pilot friendly" knobs are all compression molded from a reinforced phenolic or a reinforced melamine-phenol resin.
+Our “pilot friendly” knobs are all compression molded from a reinforced phenolic or a reinforced melamine-phenol resin.
 Unlike the soft injection molded knobs of our competitors, our knobs are hard and thermally stable.
-They resist scratching and do not deteriorate with age.
-The McFarlane knobs meet the latest F.A.R. requirements for shape and color.
+They’re scratch-resistant and do not deteriorate.
+McFarlane knobs meet the latest F.A.R. requirements for shape and color.

 Vibration Dampening Features

-The McFarlane metal swivel joints have a unique Viton rubber vibration dampening sleeve with a spring load system that dampens engine induced vibration in the push rod guide tube and metal swivel joint.
-Molded Viton boots are also used on the push rod guides to seal out contaminates.
-The Viton rubber withstands the high temperatures of the engine environment while resisting degradation from oil and solvents.
-This system drastically reduces the vibration fretting and wear that leads to premature control failure.
+Our metal swivel joints have a unique Viton® rubber vibration dampening sleeve with a spring load system that dampens engine induced vibration in the push rod guide tube and metal swivel joint.
+Molded Viton® boots are also used on the push rod guides to seal out contaminates.
+The Viton® rubber withstands the high temperature of the engine environment while resisting degradation from oil and solvents.
+This system drastically reduces the wear that leads to premature control failure.

-During assembly, the McFarlane controls have a special lifetime lubrication applied to critical sliding surfaces.
-This molybdenum disulfide and Teflon based lubricant with a synthetic grease base has been specially formulated to reduce friction and prevent galling and contamination locking of the control components from -70 deg F to over 1000 deg F. This lubricant is available only in McFarlane Aviation controls.
+McFarlane controls have a special lifetime lubrication applied to critical sliding surfaces, made from a molybdenum disulfide and Teflon® based lubricant with a synthetic grease base.
+Our lubricant will reduce friction and prevent galling and contamination locking of the control components from -70 deg F to over 1000 deg F.

 The assembly of McFarlane engine controls is interrupted many times for inspections of all critical elements to ensure only the highest quality controls are produced.
 Each inner wire swage, each push rod, each conduit fitting and terminal is inspected by our assembly team.
 As a further measure of quality, a second inspector also checks each critical detail to make sure only controls of the highest quality pass inspection.
 Attention is given to every detail at McFarlane Aviation.
 For instance, we verify the torque required to operate every vernier control to ensure it operates properly and has that smooth feel our customers have come to expect.